Web SDK - Google Tag Manager Implementation Guide

 #

-The Singular SDK lets you define custom properties to be sent to the Singular servers along with every session and event sent from the app.
-These properties can represent any information you want about the user, the app mode/status, or anything else.
+The Singular SDK lets you define custom properties to be sent to the Singular servers along with every session and event.
+These properties can represent information about the user, app mode/status, or anything else you choose.

 • You can define up to 5 global properties as a valid JSON object.
-The global properties are persisted in the browsers localstorage until it is cleared or the browser context is changed.
+Global properties are persisted in the browser’s localStorage until it is cleared.

 • Each property name and value can be up to 200 characters long.
 If you pass a longer property name or value, it will be truncated to 200 characters.